 "Neither a borrower or a lender be."-Shakespeare.
 Friends who are your real friends will not ask to borrow your school books.
 They know, that if you lend them books, you are running the chance of lowering your own grades.
 They know, probably from experience, that borrowers very often forget to return books until both study periods and recitations are over.
 Your friend is not lacking in friendship, if he refuses to loan you his book.
-He is simply trying to keep up his own marks, trying to keep himself from failure in his recitations, and you, as his friend, should help him all you can.
+He is simply trying to keep himself from failure in his recitations, and you, as his friend, should help him all you can.
 Above all, do not borrow his book, without permission.
 Remember, a real friend leans on himself.